 Pop-ups from June 2015-present

-Word has it that there will be a "sisterwalkers" mural going up.
-Mid September Alley Crawl and art show to encourage supporting local artists and experience the alleys of East Nashville in a new way.
+Word has it that there will be a "sisterwalkers" mural, and Octavia Butler quote mural, and a collaborative art show with Jodi Hays and kids!
+September 14th Alley Crawl and art show to encourage supporting local artists and experience the alleys of East Nashville in a new way.
 Meet your neighbors, move a trash can, see some art!